Keramas/keramas.github.io/_posts/2020-05-24-HackASat-CTF.md

 Based on all of this, we have the following known data points:
 - Our satellite target is COSMOS 2489
-- We know the coordinates of the groundstation, or where are are starting our observation
+- We know the coordinates of the groundstation, or where we are starting our observation
 - We know the start time as well as the end time (start time + 720 seconds)

-The system is looking for a solution in the following format, it is a timestamp followed by a pulse width modulation value for the azimuth, and a pulse width for the elevation to set the antenna to the correct position:
+The system is looking for a solution in the following format: it is a timestamp followed by a pulse width modulation value for the azimuth, and a pulse width modulation value for the elevation to set the antenna to the correct position:
 ```
 1586789933.820023, 6001, 2579
 1586789934.820023, 5999, 2581